About the Award

 The Fieldwork Apprenticeships aim to give students the opportunity during the summer to work as a Fieldwork Apprentice for a number of weeks on a research project either in the UK or overseas, led by an academic member of staff at their university.

-Applicants must be UK nationals, be resident and studying geography as an undergraduate in a UK HEI and be in the first or second year of their Bachelor’s degree.
+Applicants must be UK nationals, be resident and studying geography as an undergraduate in a UK HEI and be in the first year of their Bachelor’s degree.
 Applicants must have the support of a lecturer at their UK HEI to participate in a fieldwork project.

 Applicants should demonstrate how opportunities to get involved in fieldwork would not be available to them were it not for the Field Apprenticeship.
 Where possible they should demonstrate the challenging circumstance that prevents them from having access to such opportunities.